Master's in Communication (MA)

-Prospective MA students must complete the online application as provided by Graduate Divison.
-All questions concerning the application and associated requirements should be directed to Graduate Divison.
+Prospective MA students must complete the online application as provided by Graduate Division.
+All questions concerning the application and associated requirements should be directed to Graduate Division.
 There is an application fee.
 GRE exam results are not required.

 2) Upload Supplemental Documents

 Applicants must submit the following documents, if applicable, through the Graduate Application Supplemental Documents Upload Website:

 - Statement of Objectives: 1-2 pages describing your academic objectives, and how our program will help you meet these objectives.

 - Three letters of recommendation: Persons familiar with your academic accomplishments, like former professors, are preferred.